todhm/Behavioral_Cloning/README.md

 * 1.Make 3 round labs witn normal direction.
 * 2.Make 1 round reverse direction lab.
 * 3.Try to turn smoothly as possible especially on the curve track.
-* 4.Make recovering video from various parts.
+* 4.Make random driving to catch the car recovering movement on the car to avoid collusion.

 ---
 ### Data augmentation & Preprocessing